 Contract lighting refers to lights that provide a direct benefit to a particular customer.
-All components of the installation, including the light fitting and arm, are maintained at the customer's cost, except for replacement of the lamps and control equipment, the cost of which is included as part of the contract lighting tariff.
+As part of the contract lighting tariff, TasNetworks is responsible for replacement of the lamps7 and control equipment.
+All other components of the installation, including the light fitting and arm, are the responsibility of the customer as the owner of the light.
 Contract lighting may be mounted on TasNetworks' poles and connected to the public lighting circuit or supported by private poles or buildings.

-The daily charges for the provision of contract lighting for the period 1 July 2018 to 30 June 2019 are presented in Table 3.
+The daily charges for the provision of contract lighting for the period 1 July 2019 to 30 June 2020 are presented in Table 3.